The Pacific Northwest Hydrogen Association (PNWH2) is dedicated to establishing the Pacific Northwest as a leader in global energy innovation.

 Demonstrating the use of hydrogen at-scale across industries.

-The PNWH2 Hub’s proposed projects, or “nodes,” across Washington, Oregon, and Montana will demonstrate the use of hydrogen at scale as a safe and reliable energy storage and transfer medium, allowing intermittent electricity generation for peak energy delivery.
+The PNWH2 Hub’s proposed projects across Washington, Oregon, and Montana will demonstrate the use of hydrogen at scale as a safe and reliable energy storage and transfer medium, allowing intermittent electricity generation for peak energy delivery.
 The hydrogen will be converted to provide more suitable fuel for heavy-duty transportation and transformed into a vital industrial chemical feedstock to support domestic manufacturing.

 To learn more about our projects and timeline, click here.